eddwahd/Dynamo/README.txt

 ============

 DYNAMO is a flexible framework for quantum optimal control algorithms.
+It requires MATLAB R2011a or newer (matlab.mixin.Copyable).

+The latest development version can be downloaded from our Git repository at https://github.com/smite/Dynamo For the latest version of this software, guides and information, visit http://www.qlib.info

+The user manual can be found here: docs/dynamo_manual.tex

 If you use DYNAMO in your research, please add an attribution in the form of the following reference:
 S. Machnes et-al, arXiv 1011.4874

-For the latest version of this software, guides and information, visit http://www.qlib.info

-The user manual can be found here: docs/dynamo_manual.tex

 Getting started